ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

   Z'(\zeta) = -2\left(1+\zeta Z(\zeta)\right).

 Also, :math:`Z(0) = i\sqrt{\pi}`.
-In terms of the dielectric function the plasma dispersion relation is simply obtained from :math:`\epsilon(\omega,k) = 0`, i.e, the frequency and wave-numbers are related by the relation
+In terms of the dielectric function the plasma dispersion relation is obtained from the roots of the equation :math:`\epsilon(\omega,k) = 0`, i.e, the frequency and wave-number are related by

 .. math::